-My research uses simulation-based experiments to investigate how environmental variability affects biodiversity across space and time.
-To do this, I integrate simulations with global climate models of Earth's past and future, remote sensing and reanalysis data products, empirical biodiversity datasets, and mathematical tools.
+My research aims to address these questions by employing simulation-based experiments to investigate how environmental variability, along with other potential drivers, affects biodiversity across both space and time.
+To achieve this, my work integrates agent-based simulations and experiments that incorporate global climate models of Earth's past and future, remote sensing and reanalysis data, empirical biodiversity datasets, and mathematical modelling tools to identify causal mechanisms that structure biodiversity.

 The questions that guide my work include: